Cellolizard/CTF-Writeups/jerseyctfII/README.md

 Another hint was given late in the day of `Hindenberg Disaster`, which then makes the rarity/entity statement click: we are looking for `blimps`. *Sidenote: I was curious wtf the original hint was about, and a quick Google of 'blimp sub sandwich' revealed that there's a sub franchise called 'Blimpies' so TIL...*

 Back to Google Maps, I am drawn to the Wingfoot Lake area where Goodyear has a large blimp hanger.
-Poking around in street view, I walked around the lake's roads, and while taking a walk through the park, I was able to get close to our provided picture.
+Poking around in street view, I walked around the lake's roads, and while taking a walk through the park, I was able to get close to our given picture.
 Using those coordinates, we have our flag: `jctf{41.019753,-81.3621151}`

 ### contributor - 400 pts <a name="contributor"></a>

-**Provided:** Aren’t tech talks great?
+**Challenge Description:** Aren’t tech talks great?
 The JerseyCTF organizing staff is so grateful that our speakers can share their wonderful experiences with our participants.
 In fact, one of the speakers actually helped us develop https://www.jerseyctf.com/ and http://www.jerseyctf.online/.
 How cool is that!

 **Hint:** 1.0 × 10^100